 The FMCSA’s rules detail acceptable and unacceptable actions in the relationship between carriers and brokers.
 The rules provide shippers peace of mind that the carrier on the bill of lading will be the same one that hauls their freight.

-The best way to ensure your documentation will be accurate on every shipment is to partner with a 3PL who can simplify your logistics operations and assist you with all your documentation.
-By partnering with PLS Logistics Services, you will gain access to our robust, in-house TMS and get a single point-of-contact for all your business' shipments to further simplify your transportation strategy.
+The best way to ensure your documentation will be accurate on every shipment is to partner with a 3PL that can simplify your logistics operations and assist you with all your documentation.
+By partnering with PLS Logistics Services, you will gain access to our robust, in-house TMS and get a single point of contact for all your business shipments to further simplify your transportation strategy.